dimroc/blog/_posts/2017-04-09-machine-learning-who-gave-you-that-long-id.md

 ## Starting with the first digit: one dimension

 ![First Digit - Two](/public/images/machine-learning-ids/firstDigitTwoPolicies.png)
+_[Octave Plot](https://www.gnu.org/software/octave/) of the first digit for two policies_

-Here we have plotted the first digit of two policies for one thousand numbers, and the patterns are obvious to the human eye.
+Here we have plotted the first digit of two policies for one thousand numbers, and the pattern is obvious.
 A simple linear regression would yield the following split:

 ![First Digit - Two](/public/images/machine-learning-ids/firstDigitTwoPoliciesLinearRegression.png)

 We can now confidently (>90%) predict the policy just based on the first digit.
 We take this concept and extrapolate it in two directions:

-1. Add more policies, and therefore more classes
+1. Add more policies, and therefore more classes (different colored dots)
 2. Add more digits, and therefore more dimensions

 ## More policies, more classes